Koverse/documentation/docs/source/tuningguide.rst

 -----
 These would go in /etc/spark/conf/spark-defaults.conf:

-* spark.executor.instances: 1                    // 1 executor per worker
+* spark.dynamicAllocation.enabled: true          // dynamically add/remove executors as needed by the job
+* spark.shuffle.service.enabled: true            // required by dynamicAllocation
 * spark.executor.cores: 2                        // each executor can use 2 CPU cores
-* spark.executor.memory: 7G                      // leave room for overhead between this and container
+* spark.executor.memory: 7g                      // leave room for overhead between this and container
+* spark.driver.memory: 2g                        // increase from the default 512m

 MapReduce
 ---------